 Search Across Files

-1. Open Notepad++
+- Open Notepad++

-2. Go to Search > Find in Files
+- Go to Search > Find in Files

-3. The regular Find dialogue box opens, but this time it asks for a directory.
+- The regular Find dialogue box opens, but this time it asks for a directory.
 Point it to where you have your working files.

-4. Enter the text string you are looking for.
+Note that you can replace all instances of a string with a new string across multiple files via this method, too, using the “Replace in Files” button. - Enter the text string you are looking for.
 Here, I searched for “motif” because I didn’t know if we italicized it as we did with other foreign language words.

-5. The instances of the string show up in red, highlighted in yellow.
+- The instances of the string show up in red, highlighted in yellow.
 The context also shows up around it.

-6. Copy the file path–highlighted in green– into Windows Explorer and your file will open.
+Because Notepad++ is a plain text editor, it does not show formatting.
+It only shows the plain text and the text around the string. - Copy the file path–highlighted in green– into Windows Explorer and your file will open.
 Search for your term and you can see exactly how it was formatted.

 It’s not a super-elegant method, but it works every time.
 And I will take plodding and reliable over elegant and inexact any day.